vistadataproject/vistadataproject.github.io/demo/index.md

     $ vagrant up
     ```

-The initial Vagrant up process will download a pre-built nodeVISTA vagrant box.
+* The initial Vagrant up process will download a pre-built nodeVISTA vagrant box.
 The box is ~2.6gb in size and may take awhile to initally download.
 The box will be cached and subsequent deployments will not take as long.

-Note, on MacOS, the VirtualBox VMs are stored under /Users/{user}/VirtualBox VMs/
+Note on MacOS the VirtualBox VMs are stored under /Users/{user}/VirtualBox VMs/

 * Confirm access to the virtual machine via ssh: